 Sylvaine Delacourte at Indigo

-Sylvaine Delacourte's new Vanilla Collection has arrived at Indigo Perfumery!
+Sylvaine Delacourte's Orange Blossom Collection at Indigo Perfumery

 Sylvaine Delacourte was the former Director of Olfactory Evaluation at the venerable Guerlain (and the only female director in 180 years).

 She embarked on perfumery fervently and completely; her love for beautiful ingredients defined the path that led her to create pure bottled emotion.

 After several years as Fragrance Director at Maison Guerlain, she wanted to share her vision of tenderness and serenity via her first collection.
 This collection is “her”: sweet, complete, generous.